Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery

-This indicates that the LC can drive into exploration again when all the skills are learned.
-After discovering several goals through bottom-up attention and being habituated to an object, the robot does not exhibit any learning progress.
-Then, it is necessary to bind the errors memory trace to the phasic NF in order to bootstrap the learning of previously discovered goals.
-We empirically chose the gain factor so the robot can engage in learning a skill if there is no learning progress ($\approx$ 30 percents of the errors present in the error module).
-However, we keep the errors contribution low enough to favor the learning of a task that has a small learning progress.
-By doing so, the robot can begin the learning of goals that do not exhibit any learning progress instead of performing several stage of exploitation for each goal beforehand to build up the different learning progresses.
-The one dimensional object decision NF represents the object's color in which the robot should explore or engage in learning.
+This indicates that the LC can go back to exploration when all the goals have been learned.
+After discovering several goals through bottom-up attention and being habituated to an object, the robot does not show any learning progress.
+Then, it is necessary to bind the error memory trace to the phasic NF to bootstrap the learning of previously discovered goals.
+We empirically chose the gain factor so that the robot can engage in learning a goal if there is no learning progress ($\approx$ 30 percents of the errors present in the error module).
+However, we keep the error contribution low enough to favor the learning of a task that has a small learning progress.
+By doing so, the robot can begin to learn goals that do not exhibit any learning progress, instead of performing several stages of exploitation for each goal beforehand to build up the different learning progresses.
+The one-dimensional object decision NF represents the object's color in which the robot should explore or engage in learning.